Walking around old Sachsenhausen (Alt Sachsenhausen)

 Summa Summarum, a great little live band venue and jazz club deep in the cellar of this old 17th century building

-Wander back on yourself up Klappergasse and keep your eyes open for brass apples in the cobble stones which are a nod to the apple wine heritage of the area.
+Wander back up Klappergasse and keep your eyes open for brass apples in the cobble stones which are a nod to the apple wine heritage of the area.
 At the end of the street join Kleine Rittergasse and walk towards Paradiesgasse.
-Turn left and in 30 metres turn left again for more apple wine taverns including, Dauth Schneider, with it's tree growing through the roof, and Klaane Sachsenhäuser with it's lovely courtyard.
+Turn left and in 30 metres turn left again onto Neue Wall.
+Here you find more apple wine taverns, the two best being Klaane Sachsenhäuser with it's lovely courtyard and Daheim in der Affentor Schänke.
 Alternatively, turn right and cross over the road into Wallstraße for the opportunity to explore more of Sachsenhausen as detailed in my other blog post, Konstablerwache to Sachsenhausen.

 Brass apple depicting the trail through old sachsenhausen